Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Initial State Estimation: A MHE Approach

 Considering the discretized state-space measurement model with PMU placement presented in~\eqref{eq:disc_ssm_NDAE}, we now introduce the MHE framework under which the observability-based OPP is postulated.
 The OPP program under the MHE framework utilized is based on the concept of observability for stiff nonlinear networks developed in~\cite{Haber2018}.
-The rationale behind referring to this approach is that it $(i)$ adopts an simple open-loop MHE formulation, $(ii)$ allows to study the influence of observation horizon window on state estimation accuracy, $(iii)$ is intrinsically robust against measurement noise~\cite{Alessandri2008} and $(iv)$ as compared with empirical observability Gramian and other approaches mentioned earlier in Section~\ref{sec:Introduction}, this method---as argued by~\cite{Haber2018}---is the most scalable approach for sensor selection within stiff nonlinear networks.
+The rationale behind referring to this approach is that it: $(i)$ adopts a simple open-loop MHE formulation; $(ii)$ allows for the study of observation horizon's influence on state estimation accuracy; $(iii)$ is intrinsically robust against measurement noise~\cite{Alessandri2008}; and $(iv)$ as compared with empirical observability Gramian and other approaches mentioned in Section~\ref{sec:Introduction}, this method---as argued by~\cite{Haber2018}---is the most scalable approach for sensor selection within stiff nonlinear networks.
 Such approach has also been investigated on traffic networks applications, refer to~\cite{Nugroho2021a}.